By Jessica Haller

 But 7% of the forest has succumbed to disease since 1997 as the warmer nights keep the insects alive and warm inside the trees.

 Rainy days have decreased from 105 average per season to 40.
 Warmer surface temperatures are increasing temperatures up the mountains, forcing the cool air upwards.
 At some point, trees run out of elevation to climb.
-You see – the trees have nowhere to go.
+The trees have nowhere to go.

 And since 1998 Cedars of God forest has been a UNESCO world heritage site, our more modern form of protection.
 No walls will protect the less than 17 square miles that remain.

-My Rabbi, Rosh Kehilah Dina Najman taught that Tisha B’av is – and the destruction of the Beit HaMikdash was – a failure to self-critique.
+Rabbi Dina Najman taught that Tisha B’av is, and the destruction of the Beit HaMikdash was, a failure to self-critique.
 The sinat hinam or baseless hatred that is spoken about as the cause of the destruction is another way of saying the people were unable to look inwards and make themselves better.
 On the outside they seemed to be serving G!d, but inside, they were not serving each other.